-Senior Vice President of Strategic Practices; Director, Bright Start Tennessee Network
+Senior Vice President of Strategic Practice; Director, Bright Start Tennessee Network

 Jonathan previously served as the Executive Director of Innovation for the Knox Education Foundation.
 In Spring of 2020, he helped to establish Knox Education Foundation from the merger of Project GRAD Knoxville and Great Schools Partnership, where he served as the Interim President.
 He has been a champion for catalyzing innovative solutions to address educational barriers for children and families in Knox County.